aldojacopovirno/hybrid-heart-classifier/README.md

 4. Ensure generated assets are reproducible; do not commit large binaries.

 ## 8. License
-Released under the MIT License—see `LICENSE`.
+Released under the MIT License - see `LICENSE`.